laravel-json-api/docs/1.0/schemas/README.md

 ## Introduction

-Schemas describe JSON:API resources that exist within your server.
+Schemas **describe** JSON:API resources that exist within your server.
 For Eloquent models, they also describe how the JSON:API server interacts with the database to query, create, read, update and delete resources.

 ## Defining Schemas

-By default, schemas are stored in a folder relative to where your `Server` class is stored.
-The pluralized form of the JSON:API resource type is used as the folder name.
+By default, schemas exist in a namespace relative to the namespace of your `Server` class.
+The pluralized form of the JSON:API resource type is used as the namespace.

-For example, if the `App\JsonApi\V1\Server` has a resource called `posts`, the schema will exist as `App\JsonApi\V1\Server\Posts\PostSchema`.
+For example, if the `App\JsonApi\V1\Server` has a resource called `posts`, the schema will exist as `App\JsonApi\V1\Posts\PostSchema`.

 You may generate a new schema using the `jsonapi:schema` Artisan command: